zeta0134/rustico/wasm/README.md

-# RusticNES-wasm
+# Rustico - WASM

-A web based interface for [RusticNES](https://github.com/zeta0134/rusticnes-core), running on Web Assembly for sweet retro action in the browser.
+A web based shell for Rustico, running on Web Assembly for sweet retro action in the browser.
 Includes a basic web shell to operate the emulator, and relies on [wasm-bindgen](https://github.com/rustwasm/wasm-bindgen) to simplify the interface between the emulator core and the JavaScript UI.
 This is a reasonably early work in progress, expect bugs!

-A live demo can be found [here](http://rusticnes.reploid.cafe/wasm/?cartridge=super-bat-puncher.nes), running the AWESOME homebrew [Super Bat Puncher](http://morphcat.de/superbatpuncher/), hosted with permission from [Morphcat Games](http://morphcat.de/) whom you should totally check out.
+A live demo can be found [here](http://rustico.reploid.cafe/wasm/?cartridge=super-bat-puncher.nes), running the AWESOME homebrew [Super Bat Puncher](http://morphcat.de/superbatpuncher/), hosted with permission from [Morphcat Games](http://morphcat.de/) whom you should totally check out.

 ## Building